Intel Corporation’s SWOT Analysis & Recommendations

-Intel Corporation SWOT analysis, strengths, weaknesses, opportunities, threats, internal external factors, recommendations, processor business case study
+Intel Corporation SWOT analysis, strengths, weaknesses, opportunities, threats, internal external factors, recommendations, semiconductor business case study

-A Tiffany toaster with Intel Inside sticker.
-A SWOT analysis of Intel Corporation shows current strength and industry leadership, but vulnerability because of competition in the global market for semiconductors and microprocessors.
+A Tiffany toaster with an Intel Inside sticker.
+This SWOT analysis of Intel Corporation shows strengths and industry leadership, but vulnerability because of competition in the global market for semiconductors and microprocessors.
 (Photo: Public Domain)

-Intel Corporation’s successful semiconductor business strategically addresses the strengths, weaknesses, opportunities and threats (SWOT) in the organization and the external environment.
-The SWOT analysis model is a tool used to determine the most significant internal strategic factors (strengths and weaknesses) and external strategic factors (opportunities and threats) that affect the performance of the firm.
+Intel Corporation’s successful semiconductor and microprocessor business strategically addresses the strengths, weaknesses, opportunities, and threats (SWOT) in the organization and its external environment.
+The SWOT analysis model is a tool for determining internal strategic factors (strengths and weaknesses) and external strategic factors (opportunities and threats) that affect the performance of the firm.
 Intel’s performance is subject to the impacts of these factors.
 As a leader in the global desktop microprocessor market, the company must overcome its weaknesses and the threats to its business.
-Intel must also develop its strengths and exploit its opportunities to stay ahead of competitors like AMD in the desktop market, and ARM and Apple in the mobile device market (Read: SWOT Analysis of Apple Inc.).
+Intel must also develop its strengths and exploit its opportunities to stay ahead of competitors.

 This SWOT analysis of Intel shows that the company is in a comfortable position where it is easy to maintain market dominance.
-Nonetheless, the company must address the critical issues shown in the SWOT analysis, to ensure long-term success, considering rising competition from other technology firms.
+Nonetheless, the company must address the critical issues shown in this SWOT analysis to ensure long-term success and the fulfillment of Intel’s mission statement and vision statement, despite competition with other technology firms.

-Intel Corporation is the strongest competitor in the global market for semiconductors.
-This part of the SWOT analysis identifies the company’s main strengths or internal strategic factors that have an enabling effect for business success.
+Intel is one of the strongest competitors in the global market for semiconductors and microprocessors.
+This part of the SWOT analysis identifies the company’s main strengths or internal strategic factors that enable business success.
 The following are Intel’s strengths:

 1. Strong partnership with Microsoft